sdaberdaku/optimizing-trino-on-k8s/sections/future-work.md

 ### Future work:
 Worker Autoscaling with KEDA
-* The JMX Export and Worker graceful shutdown can be used to implement advanced worker autoscaling.
+* The JMX Export, fault-tolerant query execution, and worker graceful shutdown can be used to implement advanced worker autoscaling.

 <div style="font-size: 20px;">